terrier-org/terrier-core/doc/contacts.md

 Terrier Contacts
 ================

 If you have any questions about using or extending Terrier, please use the Terrier [discussion forum](http://terrier.org/forum/).
-Otherwise, you can email [the development team](mailto:terrier@dcs.gla.ac.uk).

 ------------------------------------------------------------------------